Beraliv/beraliv.dev/packages/blog2/src/content/2022-09-10-with-or-without-enums.md

 ## Why use enums

-### Inlined values for const enums
+### No lookup objects for const enums

-Values of const enums are inlined and lookup object isn't emitted to JavaScript.
+Values of const enums are inlined and lookup objects aren't emitted to JavaScript.

 ```typescript title="Const enums"
 // typescript